pyrevitlabs/pyRevit/README.md

 ## License

+This package is licensed under  GNU GENERAL PUBLIC LICENSE, Version 3, 29 June 2007.
+See LICENSE.md for full license text.

 ## Credits

+I'd like to thank people listed here for their great contributions:
-  * Daren Thomas (original version, maintainer of [RevitPythonShell](https://github.com/architecture-building-systems/revitpythonshell))
+  * Daren Thomas (original version, maintainer of [RevitPythonShell](https://github.com/architecture-building-systems/revitpythonshell)) for creating RPS that this package is relying on and helping me out throught this process.
   * Jeremy Tammik (creator and maintainer of [RevitLookup](https://github.com/jeremytammik/RevitLookup))

 **NOTE**: If you are not on this list, but believe you should be, please contact me!